Fez, Marrakech, Meknes, Rabat, four imperial capital cities for one Kingdom!

 Who can say better?

-What was my surprise one day to witness a rather lively verbal exchange between two Moroccans, one from Fez, the other from Marrakech, against the backdrop of the country’s history!
+I was so surprised, one day, to hear a somewhat acrid dialogue between two Moroccans, one from Fez, the other one from Marrakech, about their country’s history !

-The very friendly tone at the beginning, each giving news of their city, business, tourism and the weather they had, changed to become quite heated as soon as a thorny question was addressed that made the mayonnaise turn:
+The very friendly tone they had at the beginning, each giving news of their city, business, tourism and weather, changed to become quite heated as soon as a thorny question was addressed :

-The Marrakchi maintained that his city had been a capital city more times and besides, did the country Morocco really exist before the founding of the ochre city?
+The Marrakchi said that his city had been a capital city more times and besides, did the country Morocco really exist before the founding of the ochre city?

-The Fassi retorted that this was false and that Fez, in any case, had been so for longer and that it was the first true capital of the kingdom.
+The Fassi answered that this was false and that Fez, in any case, had been so for a longer period and that it was the first True capital of the kingdom.

 Fez Medina

-Everyone went about with their numbers and certainties to count the years, the centuries, the months, and name the reigning dynasties that had written the chapters of history and often disrupted the capitals.
+Everyone went about counting the years, the centuries, the months, and naming the reigning dynasties that had written the chapters of history and often changed the capitals.

 If the whole thing was a bit confused, the passion that each interlocutor put in the debate left me speechless.